VPN service

 3.6 Server load-balancing

-• nft round-robin on both backends and instances
+• nft loadbalancer does round-robin on both backends and instances

 3.7 Server connections